 -

-After the video request displays Video Ready , select Play Video.
+After the video request displays Video Ready, select Play Video to review the retrieved video and the synchronized vehicle-reported data.

 -